ngrx/platform/docs/entity/adapter.md

 - `addMany`: Add multiple entities to the collection
 - ~~`addAll`~~: (Deprecated and renamed to `setAll`). ~~Replace current collection with provided collection~~
 - `setAll`: Replace current collection with provided collection
-- `setOne`: Add or Replace on entity in the collection
 - `removeOne`: Remove one entity from the collection
 - `removeMany`: Remove multiple entities from the collection
 - `removeAll`: Clear entity collection